 - a.
 Hypothermia Non-freezing Injury.
-Generally occurs from prolonged exposure to low temperatures, often above freezing, especially immersion in cold water or from wet clothes exposed to wind.
+Generally, occurs from prolonged exposure to low temperatures, often above freezing, especially immersion in cold water or from wet clothes exposed to wind.
 Symptoms include intense shivering, drowsiness, mental slowness, and lack of coordination; may progress to unconsciousness, irregular or slow heartbeat.
 Treatment includes prevent further heat loss.
 Move to a warm environment and remove wet clothing.
 Rewarm the body evenly, providing a heat source.
 Call the hospital and transport ASAP. - b.
 Chilblains Non-Freezing Injury.
 Chilblains is caused by repeated prolonged exposure of bare skin in damp, nonfreezing temperatures.
 It is often precipitated by acute repeat exposure to cold.
-Symptoms include redness or cyanosis of affected areas, blue-red patches commonly on lower extremities, face, hands and feet, hot and tender itchy skin, and may include subcutaneous nodules.
+Symptoms include redness or cyanosis of affected areas, blue-red patches commonly on lower extremities, face, hands and feet, and hot and tender itchy skin.
 There might also be ulcerated or bleeding lesion with chronic repeated episodes.
 Treatment includes elevating and warming the affected body part using body heat.
-Never rub the affected tissue, and do not apply direct heat or ice. - c.
+Never rub the affected tissue, and do notapply direct heat or ice. - c.
 Immersion Syndrome (Immersion foot/Trench foot) Non-Freezing Injury.
 Resulting from prolonged exposure of the feet to cold water or mud.
 Inactive feet in damp or wet socks and boots, or tightly laced boots that impair circulation are more susceptible to injury.
 Symptoms include cold numb feet that my progress to hot with shooting pains.
 Swelling, redness, and bleeding.
 Feet may become pale and blue.
 Treatment for Immersion Syndrome is the same as for chilblains.
-Prevention is the best deterrent, keep the feet warm and dry, change socks several times daily, ensure boots fit and never sleep in wet socks or boots.